Kappa Kappa Gamma: Symbols

-Kappa Kappa Gamma's official colors are light blue and dark blue, with the owl as its official mascot.
-The fraternity flower, the fleur-de-lis, combines the fraternity's colors of dark blue and light blue.
-Since the fleur-de-lis is a mythical symbol, the iris is often substituted for practical purposes.
+Kappa Kappa Gamma's official colors are light blue and dark blue.
+The owl is its official mascot.
+The fraternity flower is the fleur-de-lis Since the fleur-de-lis is a mythical symbol, the iris is often substituted for practical purposes.
 The fraternity jewel is the blue sapphire.
-The sapphire is recognized as a symbol of truth, sincerity, and constancy.
-The fraternity Coat of Arms combines all of the fraternity's symbols: the key, the Greek letters, the new-member pin, the fleur-de-lis, the owl, and the head of Minerva.
+The sorority's nicknames are Kappa and KKG.
+Its magazine in The Key, first published in 1882.